 Achalasia is a failure of the lower esophageal sphincter (LES) to relax that is caused by the degeneration of inhibitory neurons within the esophageal wall.
 It is classified as either primary (idiopathic) or secondary (in the context of another disease).
 In patients with achalasia, the chief complaint is dysphagia to both solids and liquids, although regurgitation, retrosternal pain, and weight loss may also occur.
-Upper endoscopy, barium esophagram, and manometry play complementary roles in the diagnosis of achalasia.
-While upper endoscopy and/or barium esophagram are often obtained initially, manometry usually confirms the diagnosis, and upper endoscopy is indicated to rule out a malignant underlying cause.
+Upper endoscopy, esophageal barium swallow, and esophageal manometry play complementary roles in the diagnosis of achalasia.
+While upper endoscopy and/or esophageal barium swallow are often obtained initially, manometry usually confirms the diagnosis, and upper endoscopy is indicated to rule out a malignant underlying cause.
 In good surgical candidates, achalasia is usually treated with pneumatic dilation or myotomy.
 In most other cases, an injection of botulinum toxin is attempted.
 If these measures fail to provide relief, medical therapy (e.g., nifedipine) is indicated.

 - Rare disorder (∼ 1.6/100,000 individuals)